Jaolito/Asst3/src/readme.md

 } r_node;
 ```

+We have designed our system to use 512 blocks.
+Each iNode is directly mapped to blocks in the diskfile based on whether it is an iNode for a file or directory.
+If the iNode is for a file, it will point to blocks on the disk designated for files.
+A directory iNode, however, will point to both file blocks and other directories (other iNodes).
+This essentially means that we can have at most 512 iNodes.

-Next, we have x inodes.
-Each inode is directly mapped to blocks in the diskfile.
-Inside the iNode you will find the data block it points to, an iNode id, name, type, a boolean is_open, file size and mode.
+Inside the iNode you will find the data block it points to, an iNode id, name, type (Directory or File), a boolean is_open, file size and access mode ( Read, Write).
 In addition to these, we also keep track of the relationships between iNodes.

 ```c
 struct i_node {